luomus/triplestore/readme.md

 Similarly, if there are statements from different context than the given context, those statements are not affected.

 To delete a literal statement, give empty resourceliteral ("") as parameter.
 This (altough not very neat) also deletes objectresources of that predicate.

+* On success Returns HTTP 200 with the modified resource in the desired format
+* On error returns HTTP 500

 ## GET /triplestore/taxon-search/{searchword}